Contents

 The Panathenaic Stadium

-Or did you know that the Panathenaic stadium is the only stadium built completely of marble?
-It was a lot of fun and I would put it on the top of any Athens list!
+Or did you know that the Panathenaic Stadium is the only stadium built completely of marble?
+It was a lot of fun, and I would put it on top of any Athens, Greece itinerary!

 Address: Leof.
 Vasileos Konstantinou, Athina 116 35, Greece

-Day 4: Day Trip to the Beach From Athens
+Day 4 in Athens Itinerary: Day Trip to the Beach From Athens

-After all the excitement of day 3, we were ready for some beaches in Athens.
-The day before we briefly spoke to a man selling paintings who let us in on a little secret of visiting the local beach of Vouliagmeni!
+Want to add a beach day to your Athens itinerary?
+The day before, we briefly spoke to a man selling paintings who let us in on a little secret about visiting the local beach of Vouliagmeni!
+It is a local gem with very few tourists.

 Vouliagmeni Beach

-We took the red line train to the very last stop, Alexandros Panagoulis.
-Then we then crossed the street to catch the blue 122 bus all the way down to Vouliagmeni Beach.
+We took the Red Line train to the very last stop, Alexandros Panagoulis.
+Then, we crossed the street to catch the blue 122 bus all the way down to Vouliagmeni Beach.

-It’s about a 45 minute trip from Athens, but totally worth it if you have some warm weather as we did in our April visit!
+It’s about a 45-minute trip from Athens, but totally worth it if you have some warm weather, as we did during our April visit!

 We got off by this restaurant called Sardelaki; I believe it was the Limnē stop.
 Below was this cute little cove beach.

-Later we went up and had lunch at Sardelaki and it was delicious.
-They brought out all their appetizers on a plate and you choose which ones you wanted wish was pretty cool.
+Later, we went up and had lunch at Sardelaki, and it was delicious.
+They brought out all their appetizers on a plate, and you could choose which ones you wanted, which I thought was pretty cool.

-If small little local spots are not your thing, we decided to walk back to a large stretch of beach with loads of amenities.
-We could easily tell this is the spot, everyone, flocks to!
+If small local spots are not your thing, we decided to walk back to a large stretch of beach with loads of amenities.
+We could easily tell this was the spot all the Greek locals flock to!

-This part of the beach also no specific name but the bus stop closest to it is called Α’ΠΛΑΖ ΒΟΥΛΙΑΓΜΕΝΗΣ and the address is Vouliagmeni 166 71, Greece.
+This part of the beach also has no specific name, but the bus stop closest to it is called Α’ΠΛΑΖ ΒΟΥΛΙΑΓΜΕΝΗΣ, and the address is Vouliagmeni 166 71, Greece.
 As another reference, it’s right next to a restaurant called En Plo.

 - In Athens, you will notice tons of cats!
 You will even see shop owners putting out water for them!

-- You may have heard this before and it is true that Athens is not the cleanest city.
-We will saw a lot of garbage and graffiti, but it still didn’t take away from our trip.
+- You may have heard that Athens is a “dirty city” before and it is true that Athens is not the cleanest city.
+We saw a lot of garbage and graffiti, but it still didn’t take away from our trip and I’d still recommend visiting Athens.

 - If you plan on hitting the beach, check out my favorite quick-dry towels from Dock and Bay here!
-They are compact, dry well, and are made with an eco-friendly thought in mind!
-We have the (2) large size towels that come with their own little carrying case, which is perfect for us.
+They are compact, dry well, and are made with an eco-friendly thoughts in mind!

 - If you have more than 4 days in Athens, also consider taking a guided day trip or a Northwest Road trip in Greece.

-We stayed at an Airbnb about 10 minutes from the Acropolis, however, I would definitely recommend staying closer!
-The areas are much nicer surrounding the Acropolis and you will be much closer to all!
+We stayed at an Airbnb about 10 minutes from the Acropolis, however, I would definitely recommend staying closer to the Acropolis or in the Plaka neighborhood.
+The areas are much nicer surrounding the Acropolis, and you will be much closer to all the best Athens sights!

 4 Days in Athens Itinerary Review

-Love How to Spend 4 Days in Athens?
-Pin it for later!
+Love How to Spend 4 Days in Athens Travel Guide?
+I’d appreciate it if you could share it below!

 You make me want to go back to Athens!
 I visited a few years ago but I would love to go back!
 I love to visit historical places like this!